smartbites/changes/README.md

 ## Overview

-The **Changes Protocol** is a structured yet flexible framework designed to guide users through self-governance and decision-making.
+The **Changes Protocol** is a structured yet flexible framework designed to guide individuals through self-governance and decision-making.
 By integrating AI-augmented tools with human-centered principles, the protocol offers a unique way to reflect on governance issues, identify potential improvements, and refine actions for better outcomes.

 This prototype is built with a 3-step process that involves selecting governance areas, preparing actionable strategies, and delivering governance outcomes, all while receiving AI-assisted insights tailored to your input.